Lane is Available

 Iceland Data Centers, Colocation, and Digital Economy

-In February 2024, Iceland’s internet penetration was sitting at 99%.
 Iceland’s citizens are very tech-savvy and eager to use the latest technology.
-While the country is supplied with software and hardware from local startups, local innovators, and foreign companies, there are opportunities for tech importers.
+In February 2024, the country’s internet penetration was sitting at 99%.
+While Iceland is supplied with software and hardware from local startups, local innovators, and foreign companies, there are opportunities for tech importers.
 This is especially true for US tech, which is popular in Iceland.

-Additionally, according to the International Trade Administration (ITA), the data center industry in Iceland has “room for growth” because it is pretty new.
-This and incoming data center trends generate opportunities for importers to supply relevant equipment and software.
+Additionally, because the data center industry in Iceland is still relatively new, it has room for growth.
+This, along with incoming data center trends, creates opportunities for importers to supply relevant data center equipment and software

 Iceland is a secure and sustainable location for data centers and colocation facilities, with an ideal intersection of cold weather, clean energy sources, and cost-effective electricity.
-30% of Iceland’s electricity comes from geothermal energy, while the weather enables natural cooling that saves data centers up to 39% of energy consumption and can reduce a company’s carbon footprint.
-This also reduces the need to import equipment like data center cooling.
+The country’s weather enables natural cooling, helping data centers reduce energy consumption by up to 39% and minimizing a company’s carbon footprint.
+This also reduces the need to import equipment such as data center cooling systems.

 Challenges of Importing To Iceland

-Additionally, Iceland is a geothermally active location with approximately 30 active volcanoes.
-This means that supply chain risk management and logistics details like drayage require meticulous attention to avoid risks of volcanic eruptions, which TecEx can help with.
+Additionally, due to Iceland’s geothermally active location, supply chain risk management and logistics details like drayage require meticulous attention to avoid risks of volcanic eruptions, which TecEx can help with.

 Europe